mickelsonmichael/BookNotes/ThePragmaticProgrammer/Chapter4.md

 # Chapter 4.
 Pragmatic Paranoia

+**Tip 36:** You Can't Write Perfect Software

+As a programmer, you shouldn't trust anyone else's code.
+Always assume it will fail.
+And as I pragmatic programmer, you should never trust *yourself* either.
+Know that you don't write perfect code and that you are going to make mistakes; be ready for them.
+Build defenses against your mistakes.

+## 23. Design by Contract

+### DBC

+A piece of code should have a *contract* of sorts.
+It should do no more or no less than what it says it will do.
+It will also say what it expects to receive to perform that output.

+* Preconditions
+  * Routine's requirements
+  * It is the caller's responsibility to pass good data
+* Postconditions
+  * Routine's guarantee
+  * Implies that it will conclude
+* Class invariants
+  * Something that must be true once the proces is *complete*
+  * Does not have to be true during the process

+> If all the routine's preconditions are met by the caller, the routine shall guarantee that all postconditions and invariants will be true when it completes.

+When the contract is breached, a solution needs to be had.
+Could be an exception or the program terminating.

+**Tip 37:** Design with Contracts

+Write "azy" code.
+Accept little and give little.
+Only do what the contract states and nothing more.

+### Class Invariants and Functional Languages

+It's called "class" invariants because it was conceived in the Eiffel language; an object-oriented language.
+But really it applies to the *state* of things, which can apply to functional languages as well.
+You pass the state to a function and receive a state back.

+### Implementing DBC

+When possible, check the inputs of your function to ensure they meet your contract.
+If your language does not support DBC in code, you can put the contract as comments or in unit tests.

+#### Assertions

+Assertions are very helpful in at least partially checking these contracts.
+However, in most OOL there is no propogation of assertions via inheritance.
+If you override a class, its contract will have to be manually rewritten.
+There also may come environments where exceptions from assertions are turned off or ignored in the code.

+There is also no way to store the "old" values in most languages.
+You will need to manually save the values in order to check them.

+### DBC and Crashing Early

+Crash early at the site of the issue.
+The longer you delay the crash the harder it is to diagnose the cause of the issue and the slower your response time will be.
+By using preconditions you transfer the burden of responsibility for checking the parameters to the caller instead of the function.
+That way the function itself can feel safe in performing the actions it needs.

+### Semantic Invariants

+Use these flexible invariants for contracts that are core to the philosophy of the program.
+Things that most likely will not change with business rules.
+In the book, they use an example of debit card transactions and the invariant "Err in the favor of the consumer".
+A core policy that will most likely not undergo change with a change in management.

+## Dynamic Contracts and Agents

+You can renegotiate contracts freely.
+Processes should be able to negotiate contracts themselves ideally.
+This is some utopia chapter that I really don't think needed to be here...

 ## 24. Dead Programs Tell No Lies

 Each and every switch statement has a *default* for one reason: we want to know when the "impossible" happened.